 The National Quality Mark Scheme (NQMS) for land affected by contamination is a scheme that has been developed by the National Brownfield Forum to provide visible identification of documents that have been checked for quality by a Suitably Qualified and experienced Person (SQP).
-It is hoped that this will provide increased confidence and improved quality of submissions made under regulatory regimes, particularly planning applications, related to previously used land.
+It provides increased confidence and improved quality of submissions made under regulatory regimes, particularly planning applications, related to previously used land.